- Sanding to remove paint from wood by hand is not the best way to do it.

 From a minimalistic patio table to an immaculate garden arbor, your old painted wood planks still have a lot of fight left in them!
 And what better way to revive them than using the mighty Dewalt palm sander for the job?

 At first glance, the Dewalt DCW200B, with its black and yellow hues, seemed like Bumblebee is back- not in his Volkswagen Beetle but in a palm sander instead.

 It is lightweight, strong, and easy to hold.
 What’s more, its convenient speed dial offers an authentic speed control from 8,000 OPM to 14,000 OPM.
 Its brushless motor ensures a long, uninterrupted runtime for restoring wooden surfaces.

 A palm sander can be small, but it’s far from being slow!
 Dewalt DCW200B proves it with unbeatable efficiency and crazy high speeds.
 Its smartly-designed paper clamp securely holds sandpapers and offers you a hassle-free installation every time!

 4. TECCPO 14000 OPM Compact Electric Sander TAMS22P

 Put the chemical strippers and scrapers away, and give your hands some rest.
 TECCPO has an electric sander that does all the paint-stripping and squeezes into a tight budget easily!

 The product has a compact shape and weighs less than three pounds.
 From polishing furniture to smoothing wood, there’s hardly a thing this sander can’t do!

-We especially loved the way sandpapers stuck to its orbit.
+I especially loved the way sandpapers stuck to their orbit.
 Thanks to its hook-and-loop design, replacing sandpapers can now be done in a jiffy.

 You can easily use old floorboards and banisters for the job, and this sander right here will be perfect for the job!

 5. Wagner Spraytech 0282180 PaintEater

 Affordable power tools with great functionality are all the rage right now.
 When they’re from Wagner, you know just how durable they would turn out in the long run.

-The main thing we found interesting about the Wagner PaintEater is its robust 3.2-amp motor.
+The main thing I found interesting about the Wagner PaintEater is its robust 3.2-amp motor.
 Although it’s not a brushless motor like the one on Dewalt DCW200B, its high amperage rating means that the motor will run more effectively and generate much lower heat!

-You can safely use this sander on vintage furniture, concrete, masonite siding, steel, wood, and whatnot.
-Its velcro strap allows you to keep your hand movements flexible.
+You can safely use this sander on vintage furniture, concrete, Masonite siding, steel, wood, and whatnot.
+Its Velcro strap allows you to keep your hand movements flexible.
 Say goodbye to arm fatigue and work your way through that timeless patio bench right now!

 Lastly, the sanding disk on this Wagner sander is not made out of mere sandpaper.
-Behold, the spun-fiber disk is going to be a real bad-ass on paint, even the small patches on your stair rails.
+Behold, the spun-fiber disk is going to be a bad-ass on paint, even the small patches on your stair rails.

 6. TACKLIFE 1/2 Sheet Sander PSS02A

-We already have the Tacklife PRS01A sitting at the top of our list, and now it’s time to see how their sheet sander PSS02A performs in professional carpentry applications.
+I already have the Tacklife PRS01A sitting at the top of our list, and now it’s time to see how their sheet sander PSS02A performs in professional carpentry applications.

 “What is the best sander for removing paint” is a question that can make you think long and hard.
-But after all the digging and comparing for the past few weeks, we have finally decided to look into a Tacklife sheet sander.
+But after all the digging and comparing for the past few weeks, I have finally decided to look into a Tacklife sheet sander.

-And, to give a rustic look, we decided to restore timber from our powder blue vintage furniture- knowing very well that removing paint from the wood is going to be a tough job!
+And, to give a rustic look, I decided to restore timber from our powder blue vintage furniture- knowing very well that removing paint from the wood is going to be a tough job!

-And that is when we stumbled upon this remarkable sheet sander by none other than Tacklife.
+And that is when I stumbled upon this remarkable sheet sander by none other than Tacklife.
 Now, the best thing about sheet sanders is that they do not leave swirl marks as orbit sanders do.

 Simply clamp a polishing cloth to the hook, turn on the sander, and you’re good to go!
 To be honest, you can attach all types of sanding sheets available at your local hardware store without thinking twice about compatibility.

 It ensures a smooth, spot-free surface with its precision-engineered aluminum sanding plates.
 The 2.5-Amp motor drives the sander at a maximum of 12,000 OPM, which is more than enough for small to medium outdoor projects.